The Prague National Gallery

 Prague National Gallery Entry Ticket

-If you are thinking of visiting some or all of these places then (at the time of writing) you’ll find a single ticket for CZK300 which gives entry to all of the Permanent Exhibitions but Temporary Exhibitions may be extra.
+If you are thinking of visiting some or all of these places then you will find each location has it’s own entry fee or (at the time of writing) you’ll find a single ticket for CZK680 which gives entry to all of the Permanent Exhibitions and Temporary Exhibitions which is valid for 10 days.
+Or they offer an overall 10% discount if you go to two or more of the locations so this often works out cheaper if you want to exclude some of the options that don’t appeal to you.
 The Prague National Gallery website https://www.ngprague.cz/en/ gives more details, locations, opening times and any restrictions.